 You can track a fleet of police vehicles on a map, manage data plan usage for ambulances, offer paid internet options to hundreds of passengers on a train, or administer widely dispersed remote offices - all from one dashboard.

 For a long time, a Netcloud Manager subscription was not necessary - consumers could get Netcloud OS firmware for routers, including important security updates.
-But in June 2019 Cradlepoint announced a new policy where an active NetCloud subscription would be required to maintain access to even basic firmware security updates as well as most router features.
+But in June 2019 Cradlepoint changed their to policy to require an active NetCloud subscription to maintain access to even basic firmware security updates as well as most router features.

-Everyone considering a Cradlepoint router should keep this new requirement in mind - a NetCloud subscription is not really optional.
-Without it, most features are disabled and users can no longer make any configuration changes, although the router will continue to use the current configuration.
-If you need to change this configuration, however, even something small, you'll need an active NetCloud license.
+Everyone considering a Cradlepoint router should keep this new requirement in mind - a NetCloud subscription is not optional.
+Without it, almost all features are disabled, and users can no longer make any configuration changes, although the router will continue to use the current configuration.
+If you need to change this configuration, even something small, you'll need an active NetCloud license.

 News, Videos & Status

-We have tested a variety of Cradlepoint products over the years, details can be found within individual product pages linked above.
+We have tested various Cradlepoint products over the years, but not their more recent products.
+Details can be found within individual product pages linked above.

 Related News Center Articles